A Complete Dichotomy Rises from the Capture of Vanishing Signatures: Preliminaries

 Therefore, an invertible holographic transformation does not change the complexity of the Holant problem in the bipartite setting.
 Furthermore, there is a special kind of holographic transformation, the orthogonal transformation, that preserves the binary equality and thus can be used freely in the standard setting.

-\begin{theorem}[Theorem~2.2 in~\cite{CLX09a}] Suppose $T$ is a 2-by-2 orthogonal matrix $(T \transpose{T} = I_2)$ and let $\Omega = (H, \mathcal{F}, \pi)$ be a signature grid.
+\begin{theorem}[Theorem~2.2 in~\cite{CLX09a}] Suppose $T$ is a 2-by-2 orthogonal matrix $(T T^\intercal = I_2)$ and let $\Omega = (H, \mathcal{F}, \pi)$ be a signature grid.
 Under a holographic transformation by $T$, we get a new grid $\Omega' = (H, T \mathcal F, \pi')$ and $\Holant_\Omega = \Holant_{\Omega'}$. \end{theorem}

-Since the complexity of signatures are equivalent up to a nonzero constant factor, we also call a transformation $T$ such that $T \transpose{T} = \lambda I$ for some $\lambda \neq 0$ an orthogonal transformation.
+Since the complexity of a signature is equivalent up to a nonzero constant factor, we also call a transformation $T$ such that $T T^\intercal = \lambda I$ for some $\lambda \neq 0$ an orthogonal transformation.
 Such transformations do not change the complexity of a problem.